Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_TLSAUTH_TYPE.md

 Pass a pointer to a null-terminated string as parameter.
 The string should be the method of the TLS authentication.
 Supported method is "SRP".

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to restore to internal default.

+The application does not have to keep the string around after setting this option.

 ## SRP

 TLS-SRP authentication.
 Secure Remote Password authentication for TLS is defined in RFC 5054 and provides mutual authentication if both sides have a shared secret.
 To use TLS-SRP, you must also set the CURLOPT_TLSAUTH_USERNAME(3) and CURLOPT_TLSAUTH_PASSWORD(3) options.

-The application does not have to keep the string around after setting this option.

 TLS SRP does not work with TLS 1.3.